Best Fashion Running Shoes Reviewed

 A little less pricey than some other options on this list

 The arch support on these is a little harder than most

 The sizes run a little small

 This is a lightweight neutral shoe with a breathable mesh upper and good cushion and bounce.
 The rubber outsole is designed to reduce impact and give stability to your runs, which is ideal if you race long and heavy on roads.
 The heel and forefoot technology provide smoothness, flexibility and a good toe-off.
 This model comes in a variety of bold colors, and they’re all perfect for fashion aficionados.Read more

 These are particularly comfortable for people with high arches, so if that’s a priority for you, these might be what you need.
 They’re typically very comfortable, particularly owing to their excellent bounce and flexibility.
 They also provide good breathability for long, hot runs.

 These are of good quality, but they aren’t quite as durable as some others on the list.
-Although they wear well in most instances, a small amount of users have experienced trouble with the longevity of the sole.
+Although they wear well in most instances, a small number of users have experienced trouble with the longevity of the sole.